 The music player OSD offers current playback information as well as playback controls.
 You can toggle through multiple possible views via the

 i (info) button in the OSD:

 Whether the current playback cover art as well as the music information of the currently and next playing title(s) should be shown can be controlled by the

-i (info) button or by a skin setting that overrides the default
+i (info) button in the OSD or on your remote/keyboard or by a skin setting that overrides the default

 i (info) button Kodi behaviour which toggles whether the music playback information (album cover, current artist, album, title, etc. and next artist, album and title) are shown (briefly/at all).
 This way, you may set that these playback information are always shown no matter what the state of the Kodi